ublanquet/training-angularjs/README.md

  - Fix up dependency injection with uglification.
  - Enable [strict-di mode](https://docs.angularjs.org/api/ng/directive/ngApp), to never let this error happen again when you have tons of functions, and you won't know which one is broken.
  - Ensure code generated with `gulp build` works as intended.
+ - No need to tell, but code linter should pass/

 > `gulp build` produce a `dist` folder, which is basically what is deployed on a web server.
 You might notice that this folder contains no html.
 So, what's the magic?

+> `gulp build` triggers the linting task.
+This one ensures that your code complies with code style rules defined by `jsHint`, `esLint`, `JSCS` & `tsLint` configs.
+Pretty code is not just pretty, it may point out come bugs & make your code easy to read for all your team.
+You can run the lint task alone with `gulp vet` command.

 ### 3. 404 Not found.
 Import static view `404.html`, and create a `app.route.js` file that define a state `404` bound to URL `/404` that shows the error page.
 This state is triggered by configuration at `app.config.js:26`